tuttelikz/tuttelikz/README.md

-### Hi!
-Salem! Привет!
-Merhaba! 안녕! 😄
+### Hi/Salem! 😄

-I'm San, a (lazy) PhD candidate in Biomedical Engineering at UNIST.
+My name is San, a (lazy) PhD candidate in Biomedical Engineering at Translational Biophotonics Lab, UNIST.

-Do have little experience in computer vision, deep learning, mobile.
+I love building simple solutions for hard tasks.
+I seek reasoning behind how and why things actually work.
-Here is my recent top-3:
+My (humble) experience lies within, but not limited to computer vision, deep learning & mobile platforms:

 :heart: PyTorch
 :dizzy_face: Android
 :grimacing: MATLAB

-Drop me an email for wonderful techie conversations! :monkey_face:
+- ⚡ Fun fact: I like tropical house and horse meat :monkey_face:

-- ⚡ Fun fact: I'd prefer tropical house remix & horse meat diet :D
+You could reach me through the email for any help or suggestions, although I could be late to respond ㅠㅠ
 <!--
 **tuttelikz/tuttelikz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.